Elis Paprika: 2020–2021: Now Girls Rule Podcast - TV Show - and The End Of The World

 On the first week of October 2021, Elis Paprika coordinated a couple of events at FIMPRO (Mexico's International Music Market for Professionals) through her Now Girls Rule Organisation, including a panel for LGBTQ+ artists, and a panel for women's equality in the music industry under Spotify's Equal program for Women in music.

 In early October 2021, Elis was one of the 5 women professionals awarded by Inspiring Girls Mexico, for inspiring new generations of women in Mexico, alongside famed journalist and author Carmen Aristegui, Cristina Mieres Zimmermann from Heraldo Media Group, Boeing 787 Captain Martha Vera Araujo from Aeromexico, and football star Kenti Robles Salas.

-On October 11, 2021 Festival Vive Latino in Mexico announced Elis Paprika as one of the artists to perform on their 2022 edition.
+On October 11, 2021, Festival Vive Latino in Mexico announced Elis Paprika as one of the artists to perform on their 2022 edition.

-On October 22, 2021 Elis Paprika released the song "Todo Se Está Cayendo", and it's official video was released on November 4, 2021.
+On October 22, 2021, Elis Paprika released the song "Todo Se Está Cayendo", and its official video was released on November 4, 2021.

-Elis Paprika returned to international touring after 20 months, playing Climate Live Festival in Medellín, a concert in Bogotá, and Fiura Music Festival in Cali, Colombia from October 16-23, 2021.
+Elis Paprika returned to international touring after 20 months, playing Climate Live Festival in Medellín, a concert in Bogotá, and Fiura Music Festival in Cali, Colombia from October 16–23, 2021.

-On December 5, 2021 Elis Paprika and her Now Girls Rule organization held the second edition of La Marketa, their women artist´s original merch bazaar in Mexico City.
+On December 5, 2021, Elis Paprika and her Now Girls Rule organization held the second edition of La Marketa, their women artist's original merch bazaar in Mexico City.

-On December 15, 2021 Elis Paprika performed live at the 4th inaugural concert for House Of Vans México City, alongside Rey Pila, and Marineros.
+On December 15, 2021, Elis Paprika performed live at the 4th inaugural concert for House Of Vans México City, alongside Rey Pila, and Marineros.